Tinche/uapi/README.rst

 ``attrsapi`` provides a unified interface supporting:

-* the GET HTTP method
+* the GET and POST HTTP methods
 * path parameters (strings, and anything loadable with cattrs)
 * query parameters (strings, and anything loadable with cattrs)